RagnarB83/ash-documentation/docs/job-types.rst

 * Molecular dynamics
 * Surface scan

-Note that jobs in ASH are almost always simple Python functions.
+These job-types are simple Python functions that are called with typically an ASH Theory and ASH Fragment as input.

-Additionally ASH features various workflows that perform some combination of multiple jobtypes.
+Additionally ASH features various workflows that perform some combination of jobtypes above.
 The job-types can be used with any theory object available (with some exceptions), e.g. one of the QMTheories in :doc:`QM-interfaces` or using a QM/MM Theory object from :doc:`module_QM-MM`